icicimov/blog/_posts/2017-6-15-Kubernetes-cluster-step-by-step-Part4.md

 EOF
 ```

 Make sure you have `ip-masq` set to true so Flannel can add the necessary `iptables` rules to NAT the outgoing "public" traffic or the Kubernetes services Pods will not have cluster outbound access thus no DNS resolution for public domains which means no internet access.
+If we set this option to `true` we must make sure that the same is set to `false` for the Docker engine.

 By default Flannel uses the default route interface, in this case `eth0`, for its uplink.
 In case we have multiple network interfaces with IP's on the same LAN segment or we have multiple IP's on `eth0` then we should also specify:

 ```
   -interface=eth0
-  --public-ip=192.168.0.147
+  -public-ip=192.168.0.147
 ```

 to avoid confusion and Flannel picking up a wrong interface and IP for its uplink.